 Eczema And Mineral Deficiency

-● A survey of Chinese children found that lower blood levels of zinc were associated with greater risk of eczema as was a higher ration of zinc:copper.
+● A survey of Chinese children found that lower blood levels of zinc were associated with a greater risk of eczema as was a higher ratio of zinc: to copper.

 ● Therapeutic dose for eczema is 25-50 mg/day.

-Long-term use of zinc can lead to copper deficiency so it’s best to take a multiple vitamin with copper if a person is to supplement zinc for longer than 3 months.
+Long-term use of zinc can lead to copper deficiency so it’s best to take multiple vitamins with copper if a person is to supplement zinc for longer than 3 months.

 ● Eczema sufferers have low levels of an enzyme called glutathione peroxidase, which depends on selenium for reactions to take place.

-Glutathione peroxidase is involved in detoxification and elimination of harmful substances.
+Glutathione peroxidase is involved in the detoxification and elimination of harmful substances.

 Studies have shown healthy people to have higher blood selenium levels than those with eczema.

-Good nutrition and adequate intake of vitamins and minerals is essential to health and proper immune function.
+Good nutrition and adequate intake of vitamins and minerals are essential to health and proper immune function.